digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

   print("OK!")
 ```

 The above code can be deployed via the [constant-load-deployment-test](assets/manifests/hpa/metrics-server/constant-load-deployment-test.yaml) manifest from the `Starter Kit` repository.
-The deployment will fetch a docker image hosting the required python runtime, and then attach a `ConfigMap` to the application `Pod` hosting the sample python script shown earlier.
+The deployment will fetch a docker image hosting the required python runtime, and then attach a `ConfigMap` to the application `Pod` hosting the sample Python script shown earlier.

 First, please clone the [Starter Kit](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers) repository, and change directory to your local copy: